gb-6k-house/YsSwift/README.md

 >---
 ## Introduction
-    YSKit supply variable function classes for iOS  written in Swift .for examples:
+   Variable functions programming in Swift.
+For examples:
 - **[YSKit](Documentation/Animal.md)**

     This SDK supply some common Swift base functions, like string catgory, data catgory etc. [How to use](Documentation/Animal.md)